|In-state Tuition (per semester hour, unless noted)||$340|

 POINTS OF DISTINCTION

-- A&M-Texarkana is a member of the National Association of Intercollegiate Athletics (NAIA) Red River Athletic Conference, with men’s and women’s soccer, men’s and women’s tennis, and men’s baseball programs.
+- A&M-Texarkana is a member of the National Association of Intercollegiate Athletics (NAIA) Red River Athletic Conference, with men’s and women’s soccer, men’s and women’s tennis, softball, and baseball programs.

 TEXAS A&M UNIVERSITY–TEXARKANA is a comprehensive regional, residential university located in the farthest northeast corner of Texas, an area known as the Ark-La-Tex.

-A&M–Texarkana began in 1971 as part of East Texas State University, and it joined the Texas A&M University System in 1996.
+A&M-Texarkana began in 1971 as part of East Texas State University.
+It joined the Texas A&M University System in 1996.
 For many years, the university shared a campus with Texarkana College.
 Its current 375-acre campus opened in 2008 near beautiful Bringle Lake.

-A&M–Texarkana is a fast growing university, comprising three colleges: education and liberal arts; business; and science, technology, engineering, and mathematics (STEM).
+A&M-Texarkana is a fast-growing university, comprising two colleges: arts, sciences, and education; and business, engineering, and technology.
 The university accommodates students by offering flexible class schedules, web-based courses, and online degree programs.